djhmateer/djhmateer.github.io/_posts/2024-06-25-certbot auto deploy.md

 # makes /etc/letsencrypt/renewal-hooks
  sudo certbot register -d hmsoftware.org --email davemateer@gmail.com --agree-tos --non-interactive --no-eff-email

 # can force a renew
 sudo certbot renew --force-renewal
 ```

+## Summary

+To deploy

+- Check Azure storage for new certs from current vm and copy to Dev vm
+- Deploy a new VM with certs from Dev VM
+- Copy certs every 12 hours to Azure Storage from live
+- When live VM needs a new cert it gets it